Kudla--Rapoport cycles and derivatives of local densities: Local densities

 \begin{definition} Define the central value of the local density to be In particular, if $\val(L)$ is odd, then $\Den(L)=0$.
 In this case, define the \emph{central derivative of the local density} or \emph{derived local density} by \end{definition}

 Notice that by definition $\Den(M,L)$ only depends on the isometry classes of $M$ and $L$, and hence only depends on the fundamental invariants of $M$ and $L$.
 In particular, $\Den(X,L)$ and $\pDen(L)$ only depends on the fundamental invariants of $L$.
+Moreover, there is an analog of Lemma \ref{lem: cancel}: for any self-dual lattice $M$ of $\rank(M)=m$ and any integral lattice $L^\flat$ of $\rank(L^\flat)=n$, we have